 Laal Singh Chaddha: Aamir Khan Is All Smiles After Wrapping Chandigarh Schedule

 Aamir Khan is all set to star in the Hindi remake of Tom Hank's Forrest Gump, titled as Laal Singh Chaddha.
-The shooting for this film is going in full swing and recently, the team wrapped the Chandigarh schedule of this Aamir Khan-starrer.
+The shooting for this film is going on in full swing and recently, the team wrapped the Chandigarh schedule of this Aamir Khan-starrer.

 Mona Singh, who is also a part of this film, recently took to her Instagram page to share a bunch of pictures in which she, Aamir and the rest of the team, are seen chilling post wrapping up the Chandigarh leg of the film.
 The actress also revealed that the next schedule of the film will be shot in Amritsar.